Competence-based management

 Competence-based strategic management is a way of thinking about how organizations gain high performance for a significant period of time.
 Established as a theory in the early 1990s, competence-based strategic management theory explains how organizations can develop sustainable competitive advantage in a systematic and structural way.

 The theory of competence-based strategic management is an integrative strategy theory that incorporates economic, organizational and behavioural concerns in a framework that is dynamic, systemic, cognitive and holistic (Sanchez and Heene, 2004).
-This theory defines competence as: the ability to sustain the coordinated deployment of resources in ways that helps an organization achieve its goals (creating and distributing value to customers and stakeholders), and how to initiate and manage change within an organization.
-The competency management definition also covers the core competencies of the organization itself.
-Every organization should have a competency framework, which consists of a set of four to six core competencies.
-This serves to strengthen and illustrate the core culture of the organization, while highlighting differences from competitors.
-Competence-based management can be found in areas other than strategic management, namely in human resource management.
+This theory defines competence as: the ability to sustain the coordinated deployment of resources in ways that helps an organization achieve its goals (creating and distributing value to customers and stakeholders).> Competence-based management can be found in areas other than strategic management, namely in human resource management.

 Aspects of the competent organization

 First, competence must include the ability to respond to the dynamic nature of an organization's external environment and of its own internal processes.

 The requirement of sustainability in the above definition of competence encompasses both forms of dynamics.
 To be sustainable, a competence must respond to the dynamics of the external environment by enabling an organization to maintain its ability to create value in the marketplace even as changes take place in market preferences and available technologies.
 Sustainability also requires overcoming internal organizational dynamics that result in various forms of organizational entropy, such as a gradual loss of organizational focus, a narrowing and increasing rigidity in the patterns of activity the organization can or does perform, a progressive lowering of organizational expectations for performance and success, and the like.
 The notion of organizational entropy reflects the concept of entropy in the laws of thermodynamics.
 The essential feature of the law of entropy is that systems naturally tend to devolve to lower states of energy, which takes the form of a loss of structure and information content.
 Ongoing inputs of energy are required simply to maintain a system in its current state of structure and information.
 Further inputs of energy are then required to increase the structure and information content of a system.
 Analogously, in organizations as systems, managers must provide continuous inputs of energy and attention to maintain or improve the order and structure in an organization's value-creation processes.

 Second, competence must include an ability to manage the systemic nature of organizations and of their interactions with other organizations.